Age of Discovery: Treaty of Tordesillas (1494)

-Shortly after Columbus's return from what would later be called the "West Indies", a division of influence became necessary to avoid conflict between the Spanish and Portuguese.
-On 4 May 1493, two months after Columbus's arrival, the Catholic Monarchs received a bull (Inter caetera) from Pope Alexander VI stating that all lands west and south of a pole-to-pole line 100 leagues west and south of the Azores or the Cape Verde Islands should belong to Castile and, later, all mainlands and islands then belonging to India.
+Shortly after Columbus's return from what would be called the "West Indies", a division of influence became necessary to avoid conflict between the Spanish and Portuguese.
+On 4 May 1493, two months after Columbus's arrival, the Catholic Monarchs received a bull (Inter caetera) from Pope Alexander VI stating all lands west and south of a pole-to-pole line 100 leagues west and south of the Azores or the Cape Verde Islands should belong to Castile and, later, all mainlands and islands then belonging to India.
 It did not mention Portugal, which could not claim newly discovered lands east of the line.

-King John II of Portugal was not pleased with the arrangement, feeling that it gave him far too little land—preventing him from reaching India, his main goal.
-He then negotiated directly with King Ferdinand and Queen Isabella of Spain to move the line west, and allowing him to claim newly discovered lands east of it.

-An agreement was reached in 1494, with the Treaty of Tordesillas that divided the world between the two powers.
-In this treaty the Portuguese received everything outside Europe east of a line that ran 370 leagues west of the Cape Verde islands (already Portuguese), and the islands discovered by Christopher Columbus on his first voyage (claimed for Castile), named in the treaty as Cipangu and Antilia (Cuba and Hispaniola).
-This gave them control over Africa, Asia and eastern South America (Brazil).
-The Spanish (Castile) received everything west of this line.
-At the time of negotiation, the treaty split the known world of Atlantic islands roughly in half, with the dividing line about halfway between Portuguese Cape Verde and the Spanish discoveries in the Caribbean.
+King John II of Portugal was displeased with the arrangement, feeling it gave him too little land—preventing him from reaching India, his goal.
+He negotiated directly with Ferdinand and Isabella to move the line west, allowing him to claim newly discovered lands east of it.
+In 1494, the Treaty of Tordesillas divided the world between Portugal and Spain.
+Portugal gained control over Africa, Asia, and eastern South America (Brazil), encompassing everything outside Europe east of a line drawn 370 leagues west of the Cape Verde islands.
+The Spanish received everything west of this line, including the islands discovered by Columbus on his first voyage.
+The dividing line, situated about halfway between Portuguese Cape Verde and Spanish discoveries in the Caribbean, split the known world of Atlantic islands evenly.

-Pedro Álvares Cabral encountered in 1500 what is now known as the Brazilian coast, originally thought to be a large island.
-Since it was east of the dividing line, he claimed it for Portugal and this was respected by the Spanish.
-Portuguese ships sailed west into the Atlantic to get favourable winds for the journey to India, and this is where Cabral was headed on his journey, in a corridor the treaty was negotiated to protect.
-Some suspect the Portuguese had secretly discovered Brazil earlier, and this is why they had the line moved eastward and how Cabral found it, but there is no reliable evidence of this.
-Others suspect Duarte Pacheco Pereira secretly discovered Brazil in 1498, but this is not considered credible by mainstream historians.
+In 1500, Pedro Álvares Cabral, initially considering the Brazilian coast as a large island, claimed it for Portugal east of the dividing line.
+This claim was acknowledged by the Spanish.
+Cabral, heading towards India, followed a corridor in the Atlantic negotiated by the treaty for favorable winds.
 Later the Spanish territory would prove to include huge areas of the continental mainland of North and South America, though Portuguese-controlled Brazil would expand across the line, and settlements by other European powers ignored the treaty.